4th Workshop on Internet Based Control Education (IBCE2024)

 Registration

-All who wish to attend the conference (online or in person) must register and pay the registration fee via the conference registration page.
+All who wish to attend the conference (online or in person) must register and pay the registration fee via the conference registration page

 Each accepted paper should be covered by one registration, otherwise the paper will not be included in the conference program and IFAC Papers Online.
-The registration fee must be paid within the deadline for final upload of accepted papers.

-Registration Fee Hybrid Event:
+Registration Fee Hybrid Event

 Symposium participation fee 350 Euro